-Generic needs for all four ward were:
+Generic needs for all four wards are:

-- Maintenance of infrastructure and proper supervision of workers and the quality of their work had to be stepped up, - It was suggested that the Municipality utilize the EPWP for starting a campaign throughout Kannaland Keep our Town clean, - Sport & Recreation Facilities could also be linked to EPWP, or applications for Lotto funding - specifically for the purpose of Youth Development, - The EPWP and CWP should be re-launched so that the general public could have a clearer understanding of the concept and process; these programmes should also be linked to the Integrated Waste Management of the Municipality, - Liaise with DEADP for environmental projects or programmes to eradicate the alien invasive species, - More regular meetings must be held in the Ward and communication to be improved, - Response time to complaints required improvement; the prepaid electricity vending station issue must be resolved,

-- Some public toilets in town were not being managed properly (this was problematic for pension and grant beneficiaries, who have to spend long hours on pay-days), - Local Economic Development (LED) and Special Programmes needs to be stepped up, - Food Security projects should be supported; land and water to be provided for this purpose, - The Ward Development Priorities be reprioritized, with regards to Roads & Storm water, upgrading of ageing and ailing Infrastructure, and then Waste Management (including the implementation of more stringent measures to address the illegal dumping and littering). - Steps must be taken to improve the Ward's economic participation.
+• Maintenance of infrastructure and proper supervision of workers and the quality of their work have to improve.

+- It was suggested that the Municipality utilize the EPWP for starting a campaign throughout Kannaland Keep our Town Clean - Sport & recreation facilities could also be linked to EPWP, or applications for Lotto funding specifically for the purpose of Youth Development, - The EPWP and CWP should be re-launched so that the general public could have a clearer understanding of the concept and process; these programmes should also be linked to the Integrated Waste Management of the Municipality, - Liaise with DEADP for environmental projects or programmes to eradicate the alien invasive species, - More regular meetings must be held in the Wards and communication must be improved, - Response time to complaints requires improvement; - The prepaid electricity vending station issue must be resolved, - Some public toilets in town are not being managed properly (this was problematic for pension and grant beneficiaries, who have to spend long hours in town on pay-days), - Local Economic Development (LED) and Special Programmes nees to be stepped up; - Food security projects should be supported, land and water to be provided for this purpose; - The wards development priorities must be reprioritized, with regards to roads & storm water, upgrading of ageing infrastructure, and then waste management (including the implementation of more stringent measures to address the illegal dumping and littering); and - Steps must be taken to improve economic participation in all wards.
-Part B:

-Municipal socio economic profile

-Contextual analysis

-Trends

-Demographics

-Economic analysis

-Spatial and environmental analysis
+Part B: Municipal socio-economic profile Contextual analysis Trends Demographics Economic analysis Spatial and environmental analysis Thusong services

-Thusong services

-Chapter 2 - Municipal Socio Economic Profile
+Chapter 2 - Municipal Socio-economic Profile